turingschool-examples/little-shop-7/doc/user_stories.md

 15. Merchant Invoice Show Page

 As a merchant
-When I visit my merchant's invoice show page(/merchants/merchant_id/invoices/invoice_id) Then I see information related to that invoice including:
+When I visit my merchant's invoice show page (/merchants/:merchant_id/invoices/:invoice_id) Then I see information related to that invoice including:
 - Invoice id
 - Invoice status